 Cops at the scene of Jeanne French’s murder.
 [Photo courtesy LAPL]

-Jeanne Thomas French had lived an incredibly fascinating life.
-She had been an aviatrix, a pioneer airline hostess, a movie bit player and an Army Nurse.
-And at one time she had been the wife of a Texas oilman.
+Jeanne Thomas French’s life was as fascinating as a Hollywood screenplay.
+She was an aviatrix, a pioneer airline hostess, a movie bit player and an Army Nurse.
+And at one time she was the wife of a Texas oilman.
 The way she died was monstrous.

 A construction worker H.C.
 Shelby was walking to work around 8 o’clock that morning along Grand View Blvd. when he saw a small pile of woman’s clothing in weeds a few feet from the sidewalk.
 Curious, Shelby walked over and lifted up a fur trimmed coat and discovered French’s nude body.

-French had been savagely beaten, and her body was covered with bruises.
-She had suffered some blows to her head, probably administered by a metal blunt instrument — maybe a socket wrench.
-As bad as they were, the blows to her head had not been fatal.
-Jeanne died from hemorrhage and shock due to fractured ribs and multiple injuries caused by stomping — she had heel prints on her chest.
+French was savagely beaten–her body covered with bruises.
+She suffered blows to her head, probably administered by a metal blunt instrument–maybe a socket wrench.
+As bad as they were, the blows to her head were not fatal.
+Jeanne died from hemorrhage and shock due to fractured ribs and multiple injuries caused by stomping–there were heel prints on her chest.
 It took a long time for French to die.
 The coroner said that she slowly bled to death.

-Mercifully, Jeanne was unconscious after the first blows to her head so she never saw her killer take the deep red lipstick from her purse, and she didn’t feel the pressure of his improvised pen as he wrote on her torso: “Fuck You, B.D.” (later thought to be be “P.D.”–but was it?) and “Tex”.
+Mercifully, Jeanne was unconscious after the first blows to her head so she never saw her killer take the deep red lipstick from her purse, and she didn’t feel the pressure of his improvised pen as he wrote on her torso: “Fuck You, B.D.” (later thought to be be “P.D.”) and “Tex”.

 Jeanne’s estranged husband, Frank, was booked on suspicion of murder.
-The night before she died Jeanne had gone to the apartment where Frank was living and they’d quarreled.
-Frank said that his wife had started the fight, then hit him with her purse and left.
+The night before she died Jeanne visited Frank at his apartment and they’d quarreled.
+Frank said Jeanne had started the fight, then hit him with her purse and left.
 He said that was the last time he saw her.
 He told the cops she’d been drinking.

 Cops followed the few leads they had.
 French’s cut-down 1929 Ford roadster was found in the parking lot of a drive-in restaurant, The Piccadilly at Washington Pl. and Sepulveda Blvd.
 Witnesses said that the car had been there since 3:15 the morning of the murder, and a night watchman said it was left there by a man.
 The police were never able to find out where Jeanne had been between 3:15 a.m. and the time of her death which was estimated at 6 a.m.